JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To disable player warhead shoot, set "DisablePlayerWarheadShoot = 1".
 The default value is 0.
 To disable warhead collision damages, set "IsWarheadCollisionDamagesEnabled = 0".
 The default value is 1.
 To define if the ships can shoot throught the shield on hard difficulty, set "CanShootThroughtShieldOnHardDifficulty = 0".
 The default value is 0.
 It is 1 for the mission 50 (Death Star Phase 2).

+To define which crafts are targetable with the O key, set "KEY_O_TargetCraftFGs = values".
+Values are comma separated fg indices.
+If the KEY_O_TargetCraftFGs setting is empty then default behavior is used.

 See "mission.txt".